Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 If the Cooke Mausoleum were really a mausoleum, it would at least have a coffin-sized door, not this undignified crack:

 A door only bees could love.
-Source
+Source: Buildings of Ireland

 Antiquarian William Stukeley also hinted that balloon forms and mausolea gas production facilities once went together: